-1.5.9.
+1.5.6.
 Discount

-1.5.9.1.
+1.5.6.1.
 Fixed Discount

-- Two and/or more family members studying in the college at the same time will receive a discount of OMR 100/- for each. - Staff, spouse, sons, daughters, brothers, and sisters will be charged the applicable fee as per Ministry of Higher Education, Research and Innovation, Tuition fees applicable for that year.
-To be eligible a staff should have served with the College for a minimum of two years.
-The offer will be subject to clearance from the Human Resources Department.
+- Two and/or more family members studying in the college at the same time will receive a discount of OMR 100/- for each. - Staff and their spouse, sons, daughters, brothers, and sisters will be charged the applicable fee as per MoHERI Tuition fees applicable for that year.
+To be eligible for these fees, a staff member must have served with the College for a minimum of two years.

-1.5.9.2.
+1.5.6.2.
 Percentage Discount